openSUSE/news-o-o/_posts/2025/2025-11-04-raspberrypi5-opensuse.md

 [Improve Raspberry Pi 5 support](https://lore.kernel.org/u-boot/20251010161442.410C4227AAE@verein.lst.de/)

+As USB is connected through the RP1 on the PCIe bus we don't support USB in U-Boot for now.
+This means you can't use your USB keyboard in U-Boot or Grub2, as Grub uses the EFI implementation from U-boot.
+Please be patient.

 ## Before you start

 Before diving into your openSUSE on Raspberry Pi 5 adventure, make sure your